 An information technology general control (ITGC) framework is in place which ensures the proper management of IT governance in general, projects and programs, computer operations, and access management.

 From an IT security perspective, the Information Security Board (including senior management) sets the IT security roadmap.
-Risk-reducing initiatives in the past year included amongst others a company-wide security awareness program, multi-factor authentication, penetration tests, yearly disaster recovery plan testing of selected systems, and implementation of a security policy and a Security Operating Center.
+Risk-reducing initiatives in the past years included amongst others a company-wide security awareness program, multi-factor authentication, penetration tests, yearly disaster recovery plan testing of selected systems, and implementation of a security policy and a Security Operating Center.
 In addition, Corbion continued to strengthen the network segmentation.
-In case of data security incidents, the data breach committee is notified to ensure proper action and communication with authorities.
+In case of data security incidents, the Data Breach Committee is notified to ensure proper action and communication with authorities.

-Our external financial audit engagement ensures that our financial statements give a true and fair view of our financial position as at 31 December 2019 and of our result and our cash flows for the year then ended.
-In 2019 the external auditor reviewed the sustainability indicators marked with "√ ".
+Our external financial audit engagement ensures that our financial statements give a true and fair view of our financial position as at year-end and of our result and our cash flows for the year then ended.
+In 2020 the external auditor reviewed the sustainability indicators marked with "√ ".
 Contrary to the audit of our financial statements, this review is only aimed at obtaining a limited level of assurance.